 In this article, we’re going to answer all your questions about speech therapists: what they treat, where they work, their credentials, and everything in between.

 What are the qualifications of a speech-language pathologist?

 As you can imagine, there is a lot of education, training, and certification that goes into becoming a speech therapist.

 It often starts by obtaining an undergraduate degree with an emphasis on communication.
-This entails a lot of coursework, such as biology, statistics, and the fundamentals of communication which are all prerequisites for graduate school.
+This entails coursework such as biology, statistics, and the fundamentals of communication, which are all prerequisites for graduate school.

-The first year of a speech therapist’s career includes a clinical fellowship in which they work independently to serve clients while being supervised by a fully certified SLP.
+The first year of a speech therapist’s career includes a clinical fellowship, in which they work independently to serve clients while being supervised by a fully certified speech-language pathologist.
 Once enough clinical hours are achieved, the speech therapist can apply for their full certification.